 comparisonApril 1, 2026

-Bambu Lab P2S vs P1S: Is the Upgrade Worth It?
+Bambu Lab P2S vs Bambu Lab P1S: the differences that matter

-The Bambu Lab P1S was the most recommended enclosed 3D printer of 2024-2025 — reliable, fast, and reasonably priced.
-Now Bambu has replaced it with the P2S at the same $549 price point.
+The Bambu Lab P1S was the most recommended enclosed 3D printer of 2024-2025, reliable, fast, and reasonably priced.
+Now Bambu has replaced it with the P2S at $549, a $100 step up from the P1S.
 The question on every forum is simple: is the P2S a meaningful upgrade or just a spec bump?
 We compared both printers across every dimension that matters: print quality, speed, noise, features, firmware, and ecosystem.
 If you own a P1S, we'll tell you whether upgrading is worth it.
 If you're buying your first enclosed printer, we'll tell you why the P2S makes the P1S obsolete.
 The short answer: the P2S is better in almost every way.
 The longer answer involves quick-swap nozzles, a completely redesigned AMS, and AI monitoring that actually works.

 1